Some Practical Tips

 Recommended Prayer Books.

 These prayer books can be ordered from, most Orthodox bookstores.
 Of the prayer books in that article, the one I would recommend the most is the Jordanville Prayer book.
 Another very useful text mentioned in that article that I would especially recommend is the Book of Akathists, Volume 1 and Volume 2, published by Jordanville.
 You can also find a number of Akathists and canons online.

-all of the hyperlinks that follow, will take you to the web page of an Orthodox Bookstore that sells the text, or to a free online version when indicated]
+[Note, all of the hyperlinks that follow, will take you to the web page of an Orthodox Bookstore that sells the text, or to a free online version when indicated]

 After a prayer book the most basic liturgical texts are the Horologion and the Psalter.